+3. Transport &amp; Concessionary Fares

-Subject t & Concessionary Fares Detail Delegated by: Delegated to: Dial-a-Ride / Shop- mobility To deal with day-to-day management of the Dial-a-Ride and Shopmobility Schemes.
+Subject Detail Delegated by: Delegated to:

+Dial-a-Ride / Shop- mobility To deal with day-to-day management of the Dial-a-Ride and Shopmobility Schemes.
 Executive Committee [Head of Community and Housing Services] / [Dial a Ride and Shopmobility Manager]